 - 1. Demonstrate proficiency in the grade level standards to the WVL teacher - 2.
 Submit all required assignments - 3.
-Attend online classes, where needed and appropriate as directed by the teacher

-Students who do not complete all three of the above course completion requirements will, at the discretion of the WVL teacher, be required to repeat anywhere from a small portion of a course to the entire course.
+Attend online classes, where needed and appropriate as directed by the teacher Students who do not complete all three of the above course completion requirements will, at the discretion of the WVL teacher, be required to repeat anywhere from a small portion of a course to the entire course.

-Depending on the student, sometimes it takes less than a school year to complete a course, while other times it takes a little bit longer than a full school year.
+Depending on the student and rigor of a course, sometimes it takes less than a semester to complete a course, while other times it takes a little bit longer.

-Can a student complete a course in less time than a full school year?
+Can a student complete a course in less time than a semester?

 It all depends on when the student is able to demonstrate proficiency of the standards to the WVL teacher.
-For example, a student who is talented in math may learn the material by doing two lessons every day, instead of one per day of school.
-As a result, the student finishes all 180 lessons in 90 days, or half a year.
-If the student is able to demonstrate proficiency of all course standards to the WVL teachers, s/he will move on to the next math course.
+For example, a student who is talented in math may learn the material by doing two lessons every day, instead of one.

-The cutoff date for course promotions will be April 1, 2017.
+The cutoff date for course promotions will be April 1, 2019.